 Remnants of the civil war militias, known as Ninjas, are still active in the southern Pool region.
 Most of them have yet to disarm and many have turned to banditry.Oil and diamonds

-The Republic of Congo is one of sub-Saharan Africa's main oil producers, though 70 percent of the population lives in poverty.
+The Republic of Congo is one of sub-Saharan Africa's main oil producers.
 Oil is the mainstay of the economy and in recent years the country has tried to increase financial transparency in the sector.

 In 2004 the country was expelled from the Kimberley Process that is supposed to prevent conflict diamonds from entering the world supply market.
 This followed investigations which found that the Republic of Congo could not account for the origin of large quantities of rough diamonds that it was officially exporting.